seerge/g-helper/docs/README.md

 ### :apple: Automatic switching of modes when on battery or plugged in
 - Performance modes (app remembers last mode used on battery or when plugged)
-- GPU modes (eco on battery, stanard when plugged)
+- Optimized GPU mode - disables dGPU on battery and enables when plugged
-- Screen refresh rate (60hz on battery, 120+ hz when plugged)
+- Auto Screen refresh rate (60hz on battery, 120+ hz when plugged)

 To keep auto switching and hotkeys working the app needs to stay in running in the tray.
 It doesn't consume any resources.